Dissociation Is More Than Just Spacing Out

-If you’ve ever checked out mentally from the world around you – particularly in a stressful situation – you could have been dissociating.
+If you’ve ever checked out mentally from the world around you in a stressful situation, you could have been dissociating.
 Dissociation occurs when your mind disconnects from your reality, creating the sensation of your consciousness leaving your body.
-“It’s like taking yourself out of a certain situation and then not being in touch with . . . [your] current environment,” psychiatrist Scott Ira Krakower, DO, tells POPSUGAR.
-On social media platforms, like TikTok, the word “dissociation” is commonly brought up when users share their methods for dealing with an anxiety-inducing scenario by cognitively removing themselves from the situation.
+“It’s like taking yourself out of a certain situation and then not being in touch with. . . [your] current environment,” psychiatrist Scott Ira Krakower, tells POPSUGAR.
+On social media platforms, like TikTok, the word dissociation is commonly brought up when users share their methods for dealing with an anxiety-inducing scenario by cognitively removing themselves from the situation.

-In a Stanford University study, one participant described dissociating as being “outside the pilot’s chair, looking at, but not controlling, the gauges,” said Karl Deisseroth, MD, PhD, a professor of bioengineering and of psychiatry and behavioral sciences at the institution and senior author of the study.
+In a study by Stanford University, one participant described dissociating as being “outside the pilot’s chair, looking at, but not controlling, the gauges,” according to Karl Deisseroth, MD, PhD, professor of bio-engineering and of psychiatry and behavioural sciences at the institution.
 When this type of disconnect is long lasting or happens on a recurring basis, it could be considered a dissociative disorder.

 So what exactly causes a person to dissociate?
 Dissociation can be brought on by many scenarios including panic, stress, anxiety, and depression, Dr. Krakower says.
-He also mentions that changes in mood can cause the mind to detach from reality, or dissociate.
-Often times, you may not even realize when you’re dissociating.
-But knowing what dissociation is, dissociation symptoms, and how to stop dissociation can help you better navigate when the dissociation occurs.
+He also mentioned that changes in mood can cause the mind to detach from reality, or dissociate.

 According to the Mayo Clinic and Dr. Krakower, dissociation symptoms show up differently for everyone.
 Some of the most common symptoms associated with dissociation include: